The 5 Most Common Chevy 5.7L LT1 Engine Problems

 - Coolant sensor failure

-- PCV valve (oil in intake manifold)
+- PCV valve

 - Spark plugs and wires

-1. LT1 OptiSpark Problems
+1. OptiSpark Problems

+For the LT1, Chevy debuted a new distributor technology called OptiSpark.
 The main problem with OptiSpark is that the ventilation holes on the distributor are too small.
 Because of the small vent holes, moisture builds up within the distributor and ultimately leads to its failure.
 In 1994 Chevy changed the design slightly and added larger ventilation holes.

 However, despite the larger ventilation holes, OptiSpark failure is still very common.
 Because the distributor is located in the bottom front of the engine it is subject water, dirt, grime, etc. from the road being kicked up at it.
 Additionally, when the water pump fails it usually takes the distributor out with it, and radiators leaks frequently take it out too.